Ryuthns/MQTT-Project/README.md

 # **C**
 ## Text (Publishing and Subscribing)
-We used asynchronous publishing and subscribing because most things in C programming language work in sequence which
+We used asynchronous publishing and subscribing because most things in C programming language work in sequence which we don't want in our case.
+Using asynchronous allows the program to work without having to wait for another program to finish.